 See What the Animals are Up To

 One of the finest in the world, the San Diego Zoo is a first-class experience.
 Home to one of the few Giant Panda exhibits the United States, the Zoo takes up 100 acres in Balboa Park.
 There are over 4,000 animals representing more than 800 species.
 Some exhibits include exciting interactive experiences!
 There are 10 restaurants plus snack kiosks, so you certainly won't go hungry.
-Spend all day-or two-exploring this fun and educational San Diego destination.
+Since we are a hotel near the San Diego Zoo, you and your family can spend all day-or two-exploring this fun and educational San Diego destination.

 There are so many cool animal exhibits at the San Diego Zoo!
 Divided up into Animal Zones, visitors get a sense what sorts of creatures live on different areas of the planet, from Asia to Australia.
 By far, the most popular place to go is Panda Canyon, home to Chinese giant pandas, which are rare residents of U.S. zoos.
 Other great stops on your Zoo tour include Elephant Odyssey, the Lost Forest Gorillas, and the Children’s Zoo in Discovery Outpost.

 The San Diego Zoo is located in Balboa Park, the country’s largest urban park that’s full of cultural destinations.
 In addition to the Zoo, there are 15 museums, performing arts venues, and gardens in the Park.
 The Visitor Center is open from 9:30 a.m. to 4:30 p.m. every day, and is a good place to get started.
 Kids will love the Park’s Miniature Railroad and the Carousel.
 San Diegans spend their days playing in the Park’s playgrounds, tennis courts, and activity center, as well as exploring its hiking and biking trails.
 There are also lots of dining options in Balboa Park.

 FREQUENTLY ASKED QUESTIONS